You can skip to local navigation, content or closing (global) navigation.

 10 And I said, This is my infirmity: but I will remember the years of the right hand of the most High.

-11 I will remember the works of the LORD: surely I will remember thy wonders of old.
+11 I will remember the works of the Lord: surely I will remember thy wonders of old.

 14 Thou art the God that doest wonders: thou hast declared thy strength among the people.